-The cabinetry in your RV is constructed on-site at the Newmar Production Facility.
-Oak hardwood raised panel doors are standard throughout the unit.
-Brass door and drawer handles give the interior an added touch of elegance.
-Your unit is equipped with the standard hardwood cabinetry in a variety of finishes.
-Your cabinetry was designed with function and convenience in mind, and was built to exacting standards by modern craftsmen.
+The cabinets in this unit are constructed on site at the Newmar production facility.
+Hardwood raised panel cabinet doors are standard throughout the unit.
+Brass or brushed nickel polished door and drawer hardware give the interior an added touch of elegance.
+A variety of finishes are available for the hardwood cabinetry.
+All of the finishes are as durable as they are beautiful.